ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 4. Offer gratitude for the completed cycle

-**SPM Integration:** From `05-mandala-axis-four-pathways.md`
+**SPM Integration:** From `05-mandala-axis-four-pathways.md` **Why it works**: Evening reflection practices that reduce rumination and promote positive reappraisal are associated with faster sleep onset and improved sleep quality.
+This practice helps transition from sympathetic to parasympathetic dominance.

 #### Step 2: Dream Incubation (23:00-pre-dawn)
 **Activity:** Conscious Unconscious Dialogue